?? FAQs ??

 Does KLBC have a kitchen?

-Yes, there is a kitchen with a variety of refreshments and beverages available.
-The kitchen is equipped with a fridge and dishwasher.
+Yes, there is a fully equipped kitchen with a variety of refreshments and beverages available.
+The kitchen has a refrigerator and dishwasher.

 How is KLBC managed?

 The Board of Directors is elected annually from volunteers within the membership.
-Other functions are carried out by club members who also volunteer their time and services, including grounds and clubhouse maintenance.
+Other functions are carried out by club members, who volunteer their time and services, including grounds and clubhouse maintenance.
 We employ a part-time, professional groundskeeper to ensure a high quality lawn.

 Glossary of Bowls Terms